influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withValidityDays(validityDays)
 ```

-The number of days generated certificates should be valid for.
-The default is 365.
+"The number of days generated certificates should be valid for.
+The default is 365."

 ## obj spec.clusterCa

-Configuration of the cluster certificate authority.
+"Configuration of the cluster certificate authority."

 ### fn spec.clusterCa.withCertificateExpirationPolicy